alberthp/exam-generator/README.md

 * On Linux/macOS: `source myenv/bin/activate`
 * On Windows: `myenv\Scripts\activate`

-3. Install the apt dependencies:

-`sudo apt-get update`

-`sudo apt-get install texlive-latex-base texlive-fonts-recommended texlive-fonts-extra`

 ## Execution of the program

-`python3 exam_generator.py 2025/q1-t1.yaml q1-t1 --versions 3`
+`python3 exam-generator.py sample-exam.yaml q1-t1 --versions 3`

 ## Deactivation of the virtual environment
 `deactivate`